-The Administration strongly supports the development of modern, resilient infrastructure, including for the transportation, energy, and other critical sectors of our economy.
+The Administration strongly supports the development of modern, resilient infrastructure, including for the transportation, water, energy, and other critical sectors of our economy.
 For many infrastructure projects, the permitting process can be fragmented, inefficient, unpredictable, and costly.

 Recognizing these challenges, in August 2017, President Trump issued Executive Order (EO) 13807, to reduce unnecessary duplication and uncertainty in the Federal environmental review and authorization process that can delay major infrastructure projects and hold back the American economy.

 - EO 13807, titled, “Establishing Discipline and Accountability in the Environmental Review and Permitting Process for Infrastructure Projects”